-The Scope Of The Skills Shortage In Semiconductors
+The Scope Of The Skills Shortage In Semiconductors29 Oct, 20215 minutes

 We’ve been discussing the semiconductor skills shortage since 2019.
 This last post discussed the current rate of students applying for courses being far too low, more competition for workers with the same skills luring candidates away from the semiconductor sector and more.